Top Rated California Workers' Compensation attorneys in just one call

 Parties involved may include the injured worker, the employer, insurance company representatives, attorneys, and other relevant individuals.

-What is the Purpose of a Workers’ Compensation Deposition?
+What is The Purpose of a Workers’ Compensation Deposition?

 Depositions allow attorneys to obtain relevant information from all parties involved in the case.
 Attorneys can ask questions to gather facts about the incident, the injury, medical treatment, employment history, and other important details.